lawrips/marimo/readme.md

 # Quick Start
 ## Server
-1. Create a new folder and instal required modules:
+1 .
+Create a new folder and install required modules:
 ```
 npm --save install marimo should mocha
 ```

-2. Copy the above server code and save in a file (e.g. server.js).
+2 .
+Copy the above server code and save in a file (e.g. server.js).
 This file can also be found [here](https://github.com/lawrips/marimo/blob/master/samples/server.js):

-3. Create a sub directory, called “resources” and create a mocha test.
+3 .
+Create a sub directory, called “resources” and create a mocha test.
 For example:

 ```
 'use strict';